klmitch/turnstile/README.rst

 the Redis database.
 Most limit classes only need to worry about the ``attrs`` class attribute and the ``filter()`` method, although the ``route()`` and ``format()`` methods may also be hooked.
-For more information about these methods, see the documentation provided for their default implementations in ``turnstile.limits:Limit``.
+For more information about these methods, see the docstrings provided for their default implementations in ``turnstile.limits:Limit``.

 Accessing the Turnstile Configuration
 =====================================

 The Turnstile configuration is available to preprocessors and to the Limit classes.
-For preprocessors, it is available directly from the middleware object (the first passed parameter) via the 'config' attribute.
-(The database handle is also available via the 'db' attribute, should access to the database be required.)
-For the ``filter()`` method of the Limit classes, the configuration is available in the request environment under the "turnstile.conf" key.
+For preprocessors, it is available directly from the middleware object (the first passed parameter) via the ``config`` attribute.
+(The database handle is also available via the ``db`` attribute, should access to the database be required.)
+For the ``filter()`` method of the Limit classes, the configuration is available in the request environment under the ``turnstile.conf`` key.

 The Turnstile configuration is represented as a ``turnstile.config:Config`` object.
-Configuration keys that do not contain a '.' are available as attributes of this object; for example, to obtain the configured status value, assuming the Turnstile configuration is available in the "config" variable, the correct code would be::
+Configuration keys that do not contain a "." are available as attributes of this object; for example, to obtain the configured status value, assuming the Turnstile configuration is available in the ``conf`` variable, the correct code would be::

-    status = config.status
+    status = conf.status

-For those configuration keys which do contain a '.', the part of the name to the left of the first '.' becomes a dictionary key, and the remainder of the name will be a second key.
-For example, to access the value of the "redis.connection_pool.connection_class" variable, the correct code would be::
+For those configuration keys which do contain a ".", the part of the name to the left of the first "." becomes a dictionary key, and the remainder of the name will be a second key.
+For example, to access the value of the ``redis.connection_pool.connection_class`` variable, the correct code would be::

     connection_class = config['redis']['connection_pool.connection_class']